 The difficulty many cities have is how to facilitate the conversion of old suburbia into affordable liveable neighbourhoods.
 Especially suburbia close to amenities or rapid transit services.

-Higher density liveable neighbourhoods that I have examined in Hobsonville have five times the amount of housing compared to older suburban neighbourhoods.
-Given this fact and that Auckland has over 500,000 houses -mostly suburban housing -and it is estimated Auckland needs about 15,000 new houses a year to meet demand (and reduce the backlog of under supply).
-This means Auckland has well over a hundred years of housing supply from converting old suburbia into new liveable neighbourhoods i.e Auckland should have a superabundance of housing supply.
+Higher density livable neighbourhoods that I have examined in Hobsonville have five times the amount of housing compared to older suburban neighbourhoods.
+Given this fact and that Auckland has over 500,000 houses — mostly suburban housing — and it is estimated Auckland needs about 15,000 new houses a year to meet demand (and reduce the backlog of under supply).
+This means Auckland has well over a hundred years of housing supply from converting old suburbia into new livable neighbourhoods i.e. Auckland should have a superabundance of housing supply.
 I suspect other new world cities have similar opportunities.

 Somehow though this supply is not eventuating, especially not affordably.
 Housing supply remains relatively inelastic and in times of growing demand, the response is escalating prices not increased house building (see supply and demand diagrams here which is based on The Economic Implications of Housing Supply by Edward Glaeser and Joseph Gyourko).

-In Greater Christchurch, which is New Zealand’s second biggest city, most of the supply response since the devastating earthquakes of 2010 and 2011 has been building ‘old suburbia’ on the periphery of the city or further out around satellite towns.
+In Greater Christchurch, which is New Zealand’s second biggest city, most of the supply response since the devastating earthquakes of 2010 and 2011 has been building ‘old suburbia’ — autocentric greenfield housing on the periphery of the city or further out around satellite towns.
 The saying housing affordability is about ‘driving until you qualify’ has certainly been true for Greater Christchurch.

-Auckland has been better at constructing a greater proportion of houses within its built-up boundaries, but its supply response to New Zealand’s population shock (an increase of over 10% in less than a decade) has been very slow.
+Auckland has been better at constructing a greater proportion of houses within its built-up boundaries, but its supply response to New Zealand’s population shock (an increase of over 20% in less than a decade) has been very slow and very expensive.
 Auckland is considered to be one of the least affordable housing cities relative to income in the developed world.
 Only now in 2018 are there signs that Auckland can build enough houses to accommodate its increasing population, but another demand shock could easily undermine this progress.

 It is this challenge that hyperlocalism is trying to address.